 This phase is several legal processes by which you both obtain information from, and provide information to, your spouse about issues raised.

-8) Participate in Mediation
+8. Participate in mediation

 A formal negotiation to resolve the disputed issues in the divorce with the assistance of a professional mediator before going to trial.
 This is required in some counties if there are minor children.

 If you are unable to resolve all issues in your divorce, you will have to go to trial and have a judge decide the issues for you.

-The Decree of Dissolution of Marriage
+Decree of dissolution of marriage

-In the eyes of the court, Washington State divorce is a technical procedure which terminates the current legal relationship of the parties.
+In the eyes of the court, divorce is a technical procedure that terminates the current legal relationship of the parties.
 Compared to your emotional state, the legal process for a Washington State divorce may seem dry and uncaring, and the numerous steps likely appear complex and confusing.

 As your ally in the divorce procedure, your attorney will guide you through the legal steps.
 Even when emotions are running high, your lawyer will make it easier to keep a clear head and make tough decisions.

 To have someone on your side in your divorce, call us today at (360) 866-7393.
-Divorce Lawyers For Men™ attorneys will listen to you, explain the legal process to you, and work with you to develop a game plan to achieve your goals.
+Divorce Lawyers for Men™ attorneys will listen to you, explain the legal process to you, and work with you to develop a game plan to achieve your goals.